phytec/doc-bsp-yocto/CONTRIBUTING.rst

 To create this branch, use ``checkout`` and specify the remote ``main`` branch to be the base of your changes::

-   git checkout -b WIP/your-github-account-name/feature-description origin/main
+   git switch --create WIP/your-github-account-name/feature-description origin/main

 Push your changes regularly to the remote repository.
 When pushing the branch for first time, you have to specify the upstream using ``-u``::